AZNH Revocable Trust v. Nicolson, Eigenheer, and Sunland Springs: Corporate Authority and HOA Default Theory

 Review note and disclaimer

-Reviewed against the uploaded Superior Court filings through April 29, 2026 and the source-file roadmap.
+Reviewed against the uploaded Superior Court filings through July 23, 2026 — including the June 19, 2026 order continuing oral argument and an unofficial transcript of the July 23, 2026 argument — and the source-file roadmap.
 Because no final merits ruling appears in the file set, this page labels the dispute as pending and distinguishes allegations from holdings.
 It is educational information, not legal advice.

 Filing roadmap and source PDFs